Whiley/RFCs/README.md

 ## When is an RFC needed?

+The RFC process should be followed for all "substantial" changes to the Whiley language.
+What exactly constitutes a "substantial" change to the language is somewhat subtle (and subjective).
+For example, the following changes _would not be_ considered as substantial:

+* **Fixes for known bugs in the language (as identified by an issue)**.
+A bug typically represents a situation where the implementation of the language differs from the language specification.
+In the normal course of events, one would first raise an issue regarding the bug in question.
+* **Minor fixes for or improvements to the documentation of a source file**.
+Such changes can likely be accepted as pull requests without issues being raised.
+* **Refactoring of an existing code base (e.g. the Whiley Compiler) without otherwise changing the semantics or syntax of the language**.
+Whilst such refactorings can be substantial in nature, they should not affect existing code.
+However, of course, in practice such changes must be made in small incremental steps.

+In contrast, the following changes _would be_ considered as
+substantial:

+* **Changes to the syntax of the language**.
+This includes the addition of new syntax, the removal of existing syntax and/or the replacement of existing syntax.
+This is important because existing code may no longer compiler after the change.
+* **Changes to the manner in which Whiley source files are accepted (or not) by the compiler**.
+For example, the introduction of a new type checking phase, or the modification of an existing phase (e.g. definite assignment).
+This is important because existing code may no longer compiler after the change.
+* **Changes to the manner in which compiler Whiley code interfaces with external code (i.e. the Foreign Function Interface)**.
+This is important as such a change will affect existing code in a potentially non-trivial fashion.

+If in doubt regarding whether a change in substantial or not, one can first raise this as an issue on the repository of the respective component.
+Maintainers of that repository will then provide feedback as to whether this requires an RFC or not.

 ## The Process

 To get a substantial change accepted into the Whiley language, one